 Dr. Reynolds is the Cancer Center Director for the School of Medicine, Texas Tech University Health Sciences Center (TTUHSC), and is Director of the South Plains Oncology Consortium (SPOC).
 He is a Professor of Cell Biology & Biochemistry, Pediatrics, and Medicine at the TTUHSC School of Medicine.

 Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active Rapid Access to Intervention Discovery (RAID), RO1, grant support from the National Cancer Institute (NCI) and the Cancer Prevention & Research Institute of Texas.
 He is the Principal Investigator of the NCI-funded Pediatric Preclinical Testing Program (PPTP) cell culture laboratory.
-He is also the Principal Investigator of the Texas Cancer Cell Repository and is the site PI for the Texas Cancer Research Biobank and the Texas Cancer Clinical Trials Network.
-His laboratory serves as the Cell Line Repository and the Ewing's Family Tumors Preclinical Testing Lab for the Children's Oncology Group.
-Dr. Reynolds is an author or co-author of more than 200 scientific papers and is an Associate Editor for Clinical Cancer Research.
+He is also the Principal Investigator of the Texas Cancer Cell Repository.
+His laboratory serves as the Cell Line and Xenograft Repository for the Children's Oncology Group.
+Dr. Reynolds is an author or co-author of more than 200 scientific papers that have garnered > 14,000 citations.